embedded-kiddie/Arduino-UNO-R4/line_trace_lap_timer/README.md

 # Lap timer for line trace

-It shows the lap time at the end of each lap, playing [TRUTH by T-SQUARE](https://www.youtube.com/watch?v=FZaUPGjjA4c).
+It shows the lap time at the end of each lap, playing the music [`TRUTH by T-SQUARE`](https://www.youtube.com/watch?v=FZaUPGjjA4c) in background.

 ## Feature